prototypal/metamask-plugin-wrapper/docs/APPKEYS.md

 # App Keys

+## Ethereum Request for Comments, ERC EIP
+Replace with link to ERC EIP and eth magicians post

+## Other Notes not included in EIP

+### Temporary current implementation
+I currently assign the first path of the hdPath using the keccak256 of the full ens name (not following ens rules yet) and the I let the plugin's code add any extra subPath to this. and then he can add an account index.

+So for example it would be for an hash:

+e4a10c258c7b68c38df1cf0caf03ce2e34b5ec02e5abdd3ef18f0703f317c62a
+split it and convert to uints

+eg for short hash
+37a9 6265 2fcb 752a e373 feb0 22dd 2882 a934 8b79
+`m/52/14249/25189/12235/29994/58227/65200/8925/10370/43316/35705/index_customisable_by_plugin/index_customisable_by_plugin/index_customisable_by_plugin.../index_customisable_by_plugin/ account index`

+the `index_customisable_by_plugin/.../index_customisable_by_plugin` part is just a string but it needs to follow the same rules as bip32

+### OLD

 Introducing a new level of accounts security.

 More permissive security because they are not the main accounts that hold most of your cryptocurrencies